• Skip to primary navigation

 Baked salmon rice bowls

 This Salmon Sushi Bowl is a fun, creative, and flavorful weeknight dinner.
-Just like Sushi Poke Bowls, these light and healthy rice bowls are topped with seafood, dressings, and all kinds of fresh and flavorful toppings.
+Just like Sushi Poke Bowls, these light and healthy rice bowls are topped with juicy salmon and all kinds of fresh and flavorful toppings.
 It’s just like your favorite sushi roll but so much easier and more fun to put together!

 an assembled salmon sushi bowl in a white bowl with wood chopsticks.